TapResearch/slate/source/includes/_campaign.md

 ### Optional Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-supported_devices | Integer Array | Pass in 0 (tablet), 1 (mobile), and/or 2 (desktop).
+days_in_field | Integer | Number of days this campaign will be in the field.
+This value will be used to estimate feasibility for each associated campaign quota.
+Default value is 5. supported_devices | Integer Array | Pass in 0 (tablet), 1 (mobile), and/or 2 (desktop).

 ## Update a campaign